Welcome to the Africana Studies Institute

 Join us on October 8, 2024, for an insightful discussion on the significance of the November 6, 2024 election in U.S. history and politics.
 Three distinguished experts from the University of Connecticut will share their thoughts on what voters should pay attention to as they head to the polls.
 The panel will feature Evelyn M. Simien, Professor of Political Science and Director of the Africana Studies Institute; Manisha Sinha, James L. and Shirley A. Draper Chair in American History; and Chris Vials, Professor of English.
 Livestream will also be available! ...

-Link is below and in our bio:
+Read more about it in the link below and in our bio:

-Link is below and in our bio:
+Read more about it in the link below and in our bio:

 ...